Whether you’re a shopaholic, foodie or wellness junkie, there’s a mall in Singapore for you.

 Wheelock Place, 501 Orchard Road, Singapore 238880

-OUE Downtown’s got to be the swankiest mall in town.
+Oue Downtown has to be the swankiest shopping mall in the CBD.
 Its concepts are unlike any other.
-Take the Beauty Bar.
-To browse, explore and select makeup and skincare products, simply use any of the four vending machines available to cut down on the usual fuss it takes to explore a retail store.
-And then there’s the Social Kitchen, where you can cook and dine with friends and family, or mingle with other users.
-But our favourite has to be the boutique fitness studios where workouts are seriously kickass and with far more flexible memberships than the average gym.
+Pop by the Social Kitchen, where you can cook and dine with friends and family, or mingle with other users.
+But our favourite has to be the boutique fitness studios where workouts are seriously kickass and come with far more flexible memberships than the average gym.

-Singapore’s most famous shopping destination on Orchard Road, shouldn’t need an introduction, and we’re not just talking about its iconic architecture.
-Home to over 300 retail stores, including COS, Topshop, Warehouse and Sephora, as well as luxury labels such as Longchamp, Gucci and Burberry, this ultimate go-to mall will have you occupied for hours.
-After all that shopping, catch a breather over a cup of tea at TWG, or dine with a view at Salt Grill & Sky Bar.
+Singapore’s most famous shopping destination on Orchard Road shouldn’t need an introduction, and we’re not just talking about its iconic architecture.
+Home to over 300 retail stores, including luxury labels, this ultimate go-to mall will have you occupied for hours.
+After all that shopping, catch a breather over a cup of caffeine at Bacha Coffee or Peranakan nibbles at Violet Oon Singapore.

 Tanglin Mall, 163 Tanglin Road, Singapore 247933

 We all know Bugis is a mecca for millennials and the Gen Z crowd, with Bugis Junction and Bugis Street close by, and Bugis+ is no less.
 As with every other shopping mall in Singapore, you’ll be spoilt for choice by the myriad dining and retail choices here.
 But the number of entertainment options will truly keep you on your toes.
 There’s an indoor prawning space, a dog cafe, fun activities for Lan gaming, darts and karaoke, board games and arcades, just to name a few.